nagyist/tao-user-guide/src/terminology/what-is-an-item.md

 ![Term Item][media_bma183]

->Items are the basic building blocks for assessments.
+>Items are the basic building blocks for [assessments][i_0006].
 They may contain one stand-alone interaction (called a *simple item*), or they may contain several closely-related interactions, all the same type or of a mixture of types (called a *composite item*).
-Of utmost importance here, the term *item* should not be considered interchangeable with *interaction*.
+Of utmost importance here, the term *item* should not be considered interchangeable [with *interaction*.][i_0005]

-Beyond the interactions contained within them, Items include titles, images, and text that help the test-taker understand the expectations and context of the assessment material presented within.
+Beyond the interactions contained within them, Items include titles, images, and text that help the Test-taker understand the expectations and context of the assessment material presented within.
 Their complexity ranges from simple items with a singular interaction to composite items with multiple interactions.